Skip to Content

 5. Ħaġar Qim and Mnajdra

 Ħaġar Qim and Mnajdra are another two of Malta’s megalithic temple sites, located on cliffs above the sea in the west of the island.
-They were built around 3600–3200 BC as places of worship by Stone Age people who’d come to Malta from Sicily.
+They were built around 3600–3200 BC as places of worship by Stone Age people who’d come over to Malta from Sicily.

 Ħaġar Qim is a single temple whose name means ‘standing stone’, and has a 20-tonne huge slab of rock guarding its entrance.
 Mnajdra is more elaborate with three structures built in different periods, one of which was built to line up with the sun on the solstice.

 The two temple complexes are close together so you can easily visit them both in the same day.
 There’s a visitor’s centre which tells you more about their history and significance.
-And canopies have been built over the temples to protect them from the elements, which also has the bonus of providing shade on a hot summer’s day.
+And canopies have been built over the temples to protect them from the elements, which also has the bonus of providing shade if you’re visiting on a hot summer’s day.

 Mnajdra temples in Malta